geneontology/geneontology.github.io/_docs/help.md

 ---
 # The GO helpdesk

-## Welcome to the Gene Ontology helpdesk.
+## Welcome to the Gene Ontology helpdesk

 Do you have general questions about GO?
 * Check our [frequently asked questions](/docs/faq/), as your query may have already been answered.